-So being part of this online healthcare community here, we always work to find and compile information on Hair Loss Treatment services in Bangsar based on surveys, recommendations, and treatment experience feedback from patients in our community, like you.
+Being part of the online healthcare community here at Erufu Care, we understand your concerns, too.
+So we always work to find and compile information on Hair Loss Treatment services in Bangsar through surveys, treatment experience feedback, and recommendations from patients in our community, like you.

 Generally, hair loss is the loss of hair from the scalp (on our head) or other body parts.
 Hair loss can include excessive shedding, hair thinning, receding hairline, patchy bald spots, or excessively oily or dry scalp.
 Hair loss differs between men and women, and can also be different according to region and race (a topic still under research!).

 Age is certainly a factor, though not the ultimate one.
 Hair loss is more likely to affect males, elder people, and highly stressed individual.
 Fewer than 45% of women go through their lives without any hair loss problem at all, while 50% of men have been found to have mild hair loss, and 75% with moderate to severe hair loss.

 Hair loss in men is more of an expectancy compared to that for women.
 By the age of 80 years, 80% of men are affected by hair loss.
 Besides, 25% of men start showing hair loss signs as early as in their 20s!

 For women, about ⅓ of women experience hair loss at some point in their lives, and ⅔ women experience hair loss after menopause.
 However, hair fall is actually extremely normal for both women and man.
 Losing up to 250 strands of hair when you shampoo is normal for women with long hair!